ftrimble/KingMe/README.md

     - Course repositories
     - Course ratings
     - For circuits, allow the user to start anywhere along the course
+    - when following a course, it should find all the segments that the course goes through, and give you warning 30 seconds before you get to the segment.
+Once you hit the segment, it should give you real time updates in a virtual partner format against the segment leader.

 - Segments: